hackingprincesa/Active-Directory-Lab/README.md

       - Select "Finish"

 - Install Sysmon
-   - In the target-PC, navigate to <a href="https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon">Sysmon Downloads</a>
+   - In the ADDC01 machine, navigate to <a href="https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon">Sysmon Downloads</a>
       - Select "Download Sysmon"
    - Navigate to <a href="https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml">Sysmon's Configuration File</a> on GitHub
       - This is the sysmon configuration that we will be using